 Do you think that flying today is risky?

-Aviation has come a long, long way, and if you don’t believe us, check out these actual aircraft regulations for the U.S. Department of the Army from 1920!
+Aviation has come a long, long way, so flying today is a whole lot safer.
+If you don’t believe us, check out these 25 actual aircraft regulations for the U.S. Department of the Army from 1920!

 Regulations For Operation Of Aircraft … Effective January 1, 1920